getnelson/nelson/docs/src/hugo/content/index.md

 <h3 id="user-guide-lbs-alternatives" class="linkable">Alternative Implementations</h3>

 At the time of writing only the AWS load balancers were natively supported.
-Supporting additional modes of load balancing is straightforward.
+Supporting additional modes of load balancing is straightforward but left as an exercise for the reader.
+Looking toward the future it probally would make sense for Nelson to support the prominant cloud providers natively, but that work is not currently in the roadmap.

 <h2 id="user-guide-troubleshooting" data-subheading-of="user-guide">Troubleshooting</h2>

-If you added your `.nelson.yml` file, and manifest validation is passing and you're chugging along making GitHub releases, then you will want to know what Nelson is doing with your repo, right?
+If you added your `.nelson.yml` file to your repository `master` branch, and manifest validation is passing and you're chugging along making GitHub releases, then you will want to know what Nelson is doing with your repo, right?
 Well, the Nelson CLI has a set of useful utilities into what happened with your project deployments.
 First, you would want to list the datacenters available on your instance of Nelson:

 ```
 nelson datacenters list